TekWizely/pre-commit-golang/README.md

     # Visit the project home page to learn more about the available Hooks,
     # including useful arguments you might want to pass into them.
     #
-    # When passing options to hooks, use a trailing '--' argument to separate
+    # NOTE: When passing options to hooks, if your options contain a reference
+    #       to an existing file, then you will need to use a trailing '--'
-    # the hook options from the modified-file list that Pre-Commit passes in.
+    #       argument to separate the hook options from the modified-file list
+    #       that Pre-Commit passes into the hook.
-    # For repo-based hooks, the '--' is optional.
+    #       For repo-based hooks, '--' is not needed.
     #
     # Consider adding aliases to longer-named hooks for easier CLI usage.
     # ==========================================================================